-If you're severely hard of hearing or profoundly deaf, a cochlear implant may help you to regain a sense of sound.
-A cochlear implant isn't a hearing aid, which amplifies sound.
+If you're very hard of hearing or deaf, a cochlear implant may help you get back a sense of sound.
+A cochlear implant isn't a hearing aid, which makes sounds louder.
 A cochlear implant is a small device that is placed in your ear through surgery.
-It works by sending impulses directly to the auditory nerve, which carries the signals to the brain.
+It works by sending impulses directly to your auditory nerve, which carries signals to your brain.

-Although a cochlear implant doesn't restore normal hearing, the device can give you a useful representation of sounds.
-Most people with severe to profound hearing loss are able to understand speech in person or over the phone better than they did with a hearing aid, as well as perceive sounds in the environment, including telephones, doorbells, and alarms.
-Many people are also able to understand speech in noisy environments better than they did with hearing aids, and are even able to enjoy music again.
+Although a cochlear implant doesn't make you hear normally again, it can help you with sounds.
+Most people with severe to profound hearing loss are able to understand speech in person or over the phone better than they did with a hearing aid.
+It can usually help you understand sounds around you, including telephones, doorbells, and alarms.
+Many people are also able to understand speech in noisy environments better than they did with hearing aids, and in some cases are even able to enjoy music again.

 How does a cochlear implant work?

 What happens, exactly?
-If you get a cochlear implant, it will consist of internal parts implanted under your skin, as well as external parts that you wear on your body, like a hearing aid.
-The external part with attached head coil (audio or speech processor) is slightly larger than a standard behind-the ear hearing aid.
+If you get a cochlear implant, it will consist of parts that are placed through surgery under your skin, as well as parts that you wear on your body, like a hearing aid.
+The external part with attached head coil (audio or speech processor) is slightly larger than a normal behind-the-ear hearing aid.
 They work together to create a sensation of sound.

-First, a surgeon implants a receiver under your skin behind your ear, through a small incision.
+First, a surgeon places a receiver under your skin behind your ear, through a small cut.
 The receiver is connected to electrodes, which are surgically inserted into the cochlea.
 The surgery takes one to two hours to perform and is usually done as an outpatient so you don't have to spend the night.

-One to two weeks after surgery, you will be fitted with three external parts: a speech processor, a battery pack, and a transmitter.
-You wear the microphone, which resembles a hearing aid, behind your ear.
-The audio processor may be housed with the microphone and worn completely at the ear, or it may be worn elsewhere on the body, depending on the user's activity level, age, or lifestyle.
-Cochlear implant audio processors offer multiple program options, telephone connection options, and the ability to connect to assistive listening devices and other listening devices, like an iPod.
-Some offer rechargeable batteries to lower operating costs.
+One to two weeks after surgery, your doctor will fit you with three parts: a speech processor, a battery pack, and a transmitter.
+You wear the microphone, which looks like a hearing aid, behind your ear.
+The processor may be connected to the microphone and worn at your ear, or it may be worn somewhere else on your body, depending on your activity level, age, or lifestyle.
+These processors offer different program and telephone options, and the ability to connect to assistive listening devices and other listening devices, like an iPod.
+Some have rechargeable batteries to lower costs.

-When there are sounds in your environment, the microphone and processor pick them up and change them into electrical impulses.
+When there are sounds around you, the microphone and processor pick them up and change them into electrical impulses.
 Then the transmitter sends these coded signals to the receiver under your skin.
 Next, the receiver delivers the signals to the electrodes inserted into the cochlea.
 These electrodes stimulate the auditory nerve, which carries the signals to the brain, where they are recognized as sound.